mahitha-chippa4/practice-demo/README.md

 # practice-demo
-this is my first git repository
+this is my first git repository. author-mahitha chippa